wenderjean/rabbitmq-python-impl/README.md

 # RabbitMQ Python Implementation

-This is a python implementation of RabbitMQ lifecycle, this project was based in tutorial available in RabbitMQ page with some improvements.
+This is a python implementation of RabbitMQ lifecycle, faking a distributed environment talking one each other by messages, this project was based in tutorial available in RabbitMQ page as well as Celery documentation.

 You'll find two directories:

 ``app/pure/``<br/>
 ``app/tasks/``

-Files available in /pure directory implements just the message broadcast.
+Files available in /pure directory implements just the message broadcast.<br/>
-Files available in /tasks is a implementation using celery to manager tasks.
+:x
+:x

 ## Dependencies